ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-project-levels/chatbot-lv-26.md

 # 🧪 Level 26: Valid Input Handling

 ## What You'll Do
-Add handling for when the input has text.
+Complete your validation logic by handling valid (non-empty) input.

 ## Instructions
-Add the condition for when the input has text:
+Add the `else` condition for when the input has text:
 - Show a "Thinking…" message in the output area
 - Change its style to indicate a neutral/loading state
-- *(This will be replaced with the real model response in Step 3, and the normal card style will return for chatbot replies.)*
+- *(This creates the complete if/else validation structure you learned in Level 25)*

 ## 💡 Code Hints

-**Handling valid input?** You'll need to use the "else" part of your conditional logic to show a different message when input has text.
-Check out the [Conditional Logic section in SNIPPETS.md](./SNIPPETS.md#conditional-logic) for if/else examples.
+**Completing your if/else structure?** You already have the `if` part from Level 25.
+Now add the `else` part to handle when the input is NOT empty.
+This creates a complete validation system that handles both cases.

 ## ✅ Check
 1. Open your webpage in a browser